Climate sensitivity: State dependence

 Climate sensitivity has been defined as the short- or long-term temperature change resulting from any doubling of CO_{2}, but there is evidence that the sensitivity of Earth's climate system is not constant.
 For instance, the planet has polar ice and high-altitude glaciers.
-Until the world's ice has completely melted, an exacerbating ice–albedo feedback loop makes the system more sensitive overall.
+Until the world's ice has completely melted, a self-reinforcing ice–albedo feedback loop makes the system more sensitive overall.
 Throughout Earth's history, multiple periods are thought to have snow and ice cover almost the entire globe.
-In most models of "Snowball Earth,", parts of the tropics were at least intermittently free of ice cover.
+In most models of "Snowball Earth", parts of the tropics were at least intermittently free of ice cover.
 As the ice advanced or retreated, climate sensitivity must have been very high, as the large changes in area of ice cover would have made for a very strong ice–albedo feedback.
 Volcanic atmospheric composition changes are thought to have provided the radiative forcing needed to escape the snowball state.

 Throughout the Quaternary period (the most recent 2.58 million years), climate has oscillated between glacial periods, the most recent one being the Last Glacial Maximum, and interglacial periods, the most recent one being the current Holocene, but the period's climate sensitivity is difficult to determine.
 The Paleocene–Eocene Thermal Maximum, about 55.5 million years ago, was unusually warm and may have been characterized by above-average climate sensitivity.

 Climate sensitivity may further change if tipping points are crossed.
 It is unlikely that tipping points will cause short-term changes in climate sensitivity.
 If a tipping point is crossed, climate sensitivity is expected to change at the time scale of the subsystem that hits its tipping point.
 Especially if there are multiple interacting tipping points, the transition of climate to a new state may be difficult to reverse.

 The two most common definitions of climate sensitivity specify the climate state: the ECS and the TCR are defined for a doubling with respect to the CO_{2} levels in the pre-industrial era.
 Because of potential changes in climate sensitivity, the climate system may warm by a different amount after a second doubling of CO_{2} from after a first doubling.
 The effect of any change in climate sensitivity is expected to be small or negligible in the first century after additional CO_{2} is released into the atmosphere.